Chappaqua Children’s Book Festival a Day of Fun, Excitement

-Families from throughout the tristate area will descend on the hamlet’s downtown this Saturday to meet their favorite authors and illustrators at the Chappaqua Children’s Book Festival.
+Families from throughout the tristate area will descend on downtown Chappaqua this Saturday to meet popular authors and illustrators at the Chappaqua Children’s Book Festival.
 The event will take place outside Robert E. Bell Middle School from 10 a.m. to 4 p.m.

 The fifth annual festival proves that books and reading can be fun and enjoyable for children.